simonknittel/static-site-generator/documentation/start-into-an-existing-project.md

 4. Run `yarn config set ignore-optional false`

 ## Install dependencies
-1. Run `yarn install && jspm install` to install all dependencies.
+1. Run `yarn && jspm install` to install all dependencies.
 1. Run `npm start` to build the site.
     * It will automatically open a browser tab which will reload every time you change a source file.